PAR-20/zoid/README.md

 The system uses special math patterns (called "machine learning models") to analyze X-ray images.
 Here's a simple explanation of what's happening:

 1. **Image Preparation** (Like Organizing X-Rays):
-   - Convert images to black & white numbers
+   - Convert images to black & white, numbers
    - Enhance contrast to see details better
    - Standardize sizes to 150x150 pixels